Chopper crash renews 9/11 worry about rogue aircraft in NYC

 Federal and civilian air officials say it is not unusual for pilots to venture into such areas without permission, and normally it is just a mistake by a pilot who has strayed off course.
 Air traffic controllers try to reach the pilot by radio and tell the person how to safely leave the area and land at an airport, and pilots usually cooperate.

-In the rare cases when the pilot doesn't answer the radio or disobeys a controller's instructions, the FAA contacts government agencies such as the Air Force or Homeland Security to intercept the offending aircraft and guide it out of the no-fly zone.
+In the rare cases when the pilot doesn't answer the radio or disobeys a controller's instructions, the FAA contacts North American Aerospace Defense Command to intercept the offending aircraft and guide it out of the no-fly zone.
 If that doesn't work, authorities may take more drastic action.

 On Sept.
 11, 2001, fighter jets were scrambled from bases in Virginia and Massachusetts to engage the hijacked passenger planes, but the airliners went down before the jets could get close.